 Students on "set" registration will be given first priority for course placement; students who are registering on a course-by-course basis and who are registering for at least 60% of a standard term course load will be given second priority; and students registering course-by-course with less than 60% of a standard term course load will be given third priority for course placement.

 A student who fails to complete a first-year course for a second time may be required to withdraw from the program for a period of one academic year.
-Prior to applying for re-acceptance the student must complete the failed course successfully through BCIT Part-time Studies, or on a program head-approved alternate route.
+Prior to applying for re-acceptance, the student must complete the failed course successfully through BCIT Part-time Studies or a program head-approved alternate route.
 Completion of the missing course does not guarantee re-acceptance into the program.

 The Architectural and Building Technology Diploma program is accredited by the Architectural Institute of British Columbia (AIBC).
 Full-time students may apply for Student Associate status with AIBC.
 Graduates are eligible for membership and may apply for registration as an Architectural Technologist after completing two years of relevant experience and the registration examination.
 Please refer to the AIBC website for further information.